-🎮 Power, speed, and style — dominate your game with ASUS ROG Strix Z790-A!
+🎮 Power, speed, and style — own the game with ASUS ROG Strix Z790-A!

-The ASUS ROG Strix Z790-A Gaming WiFi D4 motherboard is engineered for Intel 12th and 13th Gen processors, featuring a robust 16+1 power stage design, advanced cooling solutions, and cutting-edge connectivity including WiFi 6E and PCIe 5.0.
-With four PCIe 4.0 M.2 slots, USB 3.2 Gen 2x2 Type-C with PD 3.0, and intelligent AI controls, it offers a future-proof platform for high-performance gaming and professional builds.
+The ASUS ROG Strix Z790-A Gaming WiFi D4 motherboard is a premium ATX board designed for Intel 12th to 14th Gen processors, featuring a robust 16+1 power stage design, advanced cooling solutions, PCIe 5.0 support, four M.2 slots with heatsinks, WiFi 6E, and USB 3.2 Gen 2x2 Type-C with 30W Power Delivery.
+It combines high-end connectivity, intelligent AI controls, and DIY-friendly features to deliver a seamless, high-performance gaming and productivity experience.

 | Processor | pentium |